Insurance for Texas Painting Contractors

 Covers your work vehicles and equipment transport.

-Tools & Equipment
+Tools and Equipment

 Protects sprayers, scaffolding, and painting equipment.

-Common Job Requirements
+Job Requirements

-Property managers and GCs require GL coverage
+- ✓Property managers and GCs require GL coverage

-Commercial painting jobs require workers' comp
+- ✓Commercial painting jobs require workers comp

-Lead paint abatement requires specialized coverage and EPA certification
+- ✓Lead paint abatement requires specialized coverage and EPA certification

-COIs required for most commercial and residential management clients
+- ✓COIs required for most commercial and residential management clients

 Frequently Asked Questions